dynatrace-oss/barista/DEVELOPMENT.md

 ## Tests and stylelint

 Preferrably, let the CI run all of the checks for consistency.
-If you really need to run these locally make sure if it needs to be run with nx / bazel by investigating the library package.
+If you really need to run these locally make sure if it needs to be run with nx by investigating the library package.

 Run unit tests for the parts that are affected by your changes

 ```
-# Runs all test files:
-bazel test //...

-# Runs specific test files:
+# Runs affected test files:
-bazel test //<filepath>:test
+npm run test

-# <filepath> example: //libs/barista-components/button:test
 ```

 Unit tests with watcher for local testing

 ```
-ibazel test //<filepath>:test
+npm run nx run alert:test -- --watch
 ```

 UI Tests